Online Counselling vs In-Person: Which Is Right for You?

 What do I need for an online session?

 A device with a camera, a reliable internet connection, and a private, quiet spot.
-Headphones are optional but many people like them.
+Headphones are optional but many people like them for privacy and focus.

 Is it private and confidential?